Federally Administered Tribal Areas: Merger with Khyber Pakhtunkhwa

-On 24 January 2017, the federal government decided to merge FATA with Khyber Pakhtunkhwa, requiring legislation managed in Parliament after approval from the federal cabinet.
-Prime Minister Nawaz Sharif was to apprise the ministers of the merger issue in upcoming federal cabinet meetings.
-After approval for this merger, the Law Ministry would be asked to prepare the draft of the bill that would be presented in parliament for approval.

-The JUI-F, a major ally and coalition partner of the ruling PML (N), opposed this move on various political grounds.
-The Pakhtunkhwa Mili Awami Party led by Mehmood Achakzai also opposed the merger.

-Under the plan, FATA was to be put under the control of the provincial government through amendments to the Frontier Crimes Regulation (FCR).
-An annual grant of Rs100 billion was proposed for FATA's development under the proposed merger and the amount will be given from the Federal Divisible Pool.

-Most political parties in Pakistan supported the demand of the merger of FATA with Khyber Pakhtunkhwa, including Pakistan Tehreek-e-Insaf (PTI), Pakistan People's Party (PPP), Qaumi Watan Party (QWP) and Jamaat-e-Islami Pakistan (JI).

-The FATA Reforms Committee proposed in 2016 a set of "parallel and concurrent" political, administrative, judicial and security reforms, as well as a massive reconstruction and rehabilitation programme, to prepare FATA for merger with Khyber Pakhtunkhwa.
+On 2 March 2017, the federal government considered a proposal to merge the tribal areas with Khyber Pakhtunkhwa, and to repeal the Frontier Crimes Regulations.
+However, some political parties opposed the merger, and called for the tribal areas to instead become a separate province of Pakistan.

 The proposed merger was near finalized at a meeting presided over by President Mamnoon Hussain at the Presidency in January 2017.
 The Prime Minister gave approval after discussing the issue with all the stakeholders.
 By March 2017, the federal cabinet approved the merger of FATA with Khyber Pakhtunkhwa and other reforms.

 National Implementation Committee on FATA Reforms

 On 18 December 2017, the National Implementation Committee (NIC) on FATA Reforms, chaired by Prime Minister Shahid Khaqan Abbasi, endorsed the FATA-Khyber Pakhtunkhwa merger and agreed to let FATA elect 23 members to the Khyber Pakhtunkhwa Assembly in the July 2018 general elections.
 The NIC also decided to remove controversial sections of the Frontier Crimes Regulations and to allow colonial-era regulation to continue with a sunset clause to be replaced entirely once a proper judicial system is in place in the tribal region.